Based at the Workington Academy site.

 Component 2: Externally set assignment

-This exam unit begins with a choice of starting points set by the exam board and after research concludes in a 15 hour exam to complete the project.
+This unit begins with a choice of starting points set by the exam board and after a period of research, it concludes with a 15 hour (three day) controlled time in exam conditions.
 Students are to select the materials, artists and create a range of samples and designs to inform the outcome.
-All preparation work is handed in at the start of the supervised exam time.
+All preparation work is handed in at the start of the supervised time.

 Skills Developed, Progression and Possible Future Careers